Rilmxp/Veggie-Menu/README.md

 <a name="navbar"></a>
 ### Navbar

-- Brand/Logo links to Home.
+- Brand/Logo link to Home.
 - Login link to Login Form if no user is logged-in.
 Otherwise, logout button
 - Username link to users Account page (if user is logged-in)